Aluminum and Steel Sheet Metal Fabrication

 A large number of custom sheet metal fabrication from Midwest Metal Products utilize aluminum.
 Aluminum is a popular material in metal fabrication processes because it is lightweight and resistant to corrosion.
-Aluminum is a highly malleable metal, which means it is highly adaptable to shaping and extension.
+It is a highly malleable metal, which means it is highly adaptable to shaping and extension.

 This metal is commonly used in the aviation and performance automobile industry because of its’ lightweight, but durable characteristics.

 Metal Fabrication: Steel and Stainless Steel

 Steel and stainless steel fabrication is the process of creating a product by cutting, bending, and shaping steel alloy.
-Steel alloy is a combination of elements added together consisting of mainly iron, but also other metals including nickel, silicon, boron, and others.
+The Steel alloy is a combination of elements added together consisting of mainly iron, but also other metals including nickel, silicon, boron, and others.

 At Midwest Metal Products, high-speed EML turret and laser technology produce extremely smooth and accurate cuts during steel fabrication.
 With this technology, cutting capabilities are almost unlimited.

 Stainless steel products have a higher level of stain, corrosion, and rust resistance than ordinary steel.
 Stainless steel is commonly used to make medical and surgical instruments, as well as in the aviation and electronics industry.
 Steel is commonly used in architecture to create beams and frames.